Your-Name-Here/DigitexMod/README.md

 ### Installation

-1. Download the [Latest Release] from the right side of this page, or click [Latest Release].
+1. Download the [Latest Release] from the right side of this page, or click [Latest Release] and unzip the .zip file to a permanent directory.
-2. If on Chrome/Brave browser, you'll be prompted to install it.
-Follow the prompts.
+2. On Chrome or Brave,  go to Settings -> Tools -> Extensions
+3. Enable developer mode
+4. Click "Load unpacked extention"
+5. Browse to the unpacked folder and install your extention
+6. Disable developer mode
-3. Once installed, right-click on the icon in the upper right corner of the browser.
+6. Right-click on the icon in the upper right corner of the browser.
 You may need to click the puzzle piece the see it.
 Then choose *Options*.
 Put your API KEY from Digitex in the popup.
-4. Profit
+7. Profit

 ### Updating

-The extension should auto update itself.
-Ff it doesnt, please open an issue.
+You will be notified when there is a new release.

 ### Todos